 The NRC expects licensees to be technically and organizationally self-sufficient regarding PI&R. Ineffective PI&R programs, including poor conduct of root cause analysis of self-identified or self-revealing issues, has been a common theme among problem plants in the past.
 The scope of PI&R programs includes processes for self-assessment, root cause analysis, safety committees, operating experience feedback, and corrective action.

 With regard to licensee PI&R effectiveness, there are several areas that are not specifically evaluated by either the individual cornerstone PIs or the individual risk-informed inspections.
 As such, additional focused inspection is needed to evaluate licensee performance as it relates to this cross-cutting issue.
-Specifically, baseline inspection of a licensee’s is necessary for the NRC to:
+Specifically, baseline inspection of a licensee’s PI&R is necessary for the NRC to:

 Conduct reviews of precursors to events which occur relatively infrequently but could have significant consequences;